-Task Anticipated Schedule Task 1 Project Administration and Management Jan.
-2020 to Project management activities necessary to implement this Work Plan Aug.
-2021 and supporting Stakeholder and Public Engagement Plan, manage project organization and delivery of products in a timely and effective manner and enable effective coordination and collaboration.
-Task 2 Illustrate Current Approaches (Strengths and Weaknesses) Jan. to March Illustrate "on-the-ground" examples of applications of the current 2020 mobility policy and consideration of other transportation performance measures using the initial background research and policy assessment completed by the PSU TREC researchers during the project scoping phase.
-The examples will be identified in collaboration with agency partners and cover a range of regional facilities, geographies, demographics and 2040 Growth Concept land use types to identify strengths and weaknesses to be addressed with the updated regional mobility policy.
-There will be coordination between this task and the planned update to the Oregon Highway Plan.
-Task 3 Report on 2018 RTP Mobility Performance Jan. to March Document performance of 2018 RTP (2015 base year and 2040 2020 Constrained) for all modes to identify where the region is meeting its mobility goals or falling short and it is why not feasible to meet current mobility targets in OHP and RTP consistent with ODOT Operational Notice PB-02.
-The performance documentation will describe existing and future performance at the system plan and mobility corridor levels, distinguishing between arterials and throughways designated in the 2018 RTP.
-Performance measures will include: traffic conditions, duration of congestion, system completeness (gaps), fatal and serious injury crashes, mode share, transit reliability/delays, average travel times across modes, accessibility to jobs and community places across modes (comparing households in equity focus areas and households outside of equity focus areas) and average trip length.
+Task Anticipated Schedule Task 1 Project Management and Agency Coordination Project management and agency coordination activities necessary to implement this Work Plan and supporting Stakeholder and Public Engagement Plan, manage project organization and delivery of products in a timely and effective manner and enable effective coordination and collaboration.
+Jan.
+2020 to Aug.
+2021 2020 Task 2 Illustrate Current Approaches (Strengths and Weaknesses) Illustrate "on-the-ground" examples of applications of the current v/c measure and targets.
+The examples will cover a range of regional facilities (throughways and arterials), 2040 Growth Concept land use types, geographies and availability of travel options.
+The purpose of the illustrative examples is to identify strengths and weaknesses of the current policy, to be addressed with the updated regional mobility policy.
+This task includes development of initial evaluation criteria for assessing strengths and weaknesses that will be further refined in Task 6.
+Jan. to March 2020 Task 3 Report on 2018 RTP Mobility Performance Document performance of 2018 RTP transportation system (2015 base year and 2040 Constrained networks) for all modes to identify where the region is meeting its mobility goals or falling short, and why it is not feasible to meet current mobility targets in the OHP and RTP.
+Consistent with ODOT Operational Notice PB-02, the performance documentation will describe existing and future performance at the system plan and mobility corridor levels, distinguishing between arterials and throughways.
+Performance measures include: traffic conditions, duration of congestion, system completeness (gaps), fatal and serious injury crashes, mode share, transit reliability/delays, average travel times across modes, accessibility to jobs and community places across modes (and comparing households in equity focus areas and households outside of equity focus areas) and average trip length.
 The documentation will also qualitatively describe other trends that may affect travel in the region, but are not able to be modeled or quantitatively estimated, such as autonomous vehicles, use of ridehailing and other new modes/mobility services and teleworking.
-Task 4 Report on Best Practices Assessment (approaches and measures) Jan. to March Use the best practices review information compiled by the PSU TREC 2020 researchers in scoping phase to prepare communication materials for policymakers and other project stakeholders that illustrate "on-the- ground" examples of the most promising "best practices" and measures for consideration and key lessons learned from their application in other states and regions, considering Oregon's unique legal framework.
+Jan. to March 2020 Task 4 Report on Best Practices Assessment (approaches and measures) Use the best practices review information compiled by the PSU TREC researchers in the scoping phase to illustrate "on-the-ground" examples of the most promising "best practices" measures and approaches for consideration in updating the regional mobility policy.
+Identify key lessons learned from their application locally and in other states and regions, considering Oregon's unique legal framework.
+Recommend potential new policy approaches and related measures as well as improvements to current policy approaches and related measures for consideration in Task 6.
+Jan. to March 2020